tudurom/windowchef/man/waitron.1.md

 * `window_rev_cycle`:
 	Reverse cycle through mapped windows.

+* `window_cycle_in_group`:
+	Cycle trough mapped windows that belong to the same group as the focused window.

+* `window_rev_cycle_in_group`:
+	Reverse cycle through mapped windows that belong to the same group as the focused window.

 * `window_focus` <id>:
 	Focus window by <id>.
 The <id> can be found using pfw(1) or lsw(1) from [wmutils](https://github.com/wmutils/core/).